 At their development center more than 30 employees work on hardware and software for innovative products and customer-specific solutions.
 An in-house testing and standardization department ensures high quality, user safety and compliance with the relevant regulatory requirements.

-The challenge: efficient and safe passenger controls at the airport
+The challenge: efficient and safe airport passenger access management

 The name Momentum® describes the force of an object that is in motion.
 This refers to the increased momentum that the end application brings to airport operations.
 After all, passengers demand a speedy process and a convenient check-in experience without lengthy lines.